A Confederacy of Dunces: Adaptations

 Kerry Shale read the book for BBC Radio 4's Book at Bedtime in 1982, and later adapted the book into a one-man show which he performed at the Adelaide Festival in 1990, at the Gate Theatre in London, and for BBC Radio.

 There have been repeated attempts to turn the book into a film.
 In 1982, Harold Ramis was to write and direct an adaptation, starring John Belushi as Ignatius and Richard Pryor as Burma Jones, but Belushi's death prevented this.
 Later, John Candy and Chris Farley were touted for the lead, but both of them, like Belushi, also died at an early age, leading many to ascribe a curse to the role of Ignatius.

 Director John Waters was interested in directing an adaptation that would have starred Divine, who also died at an early age, as Ignatius.

 British performer and writer Stephen Fry was at one point commissioned to adapt Toole's book for the screen.
 He was sent to New Orleans by Paramount Studios in 1997 to get background for a screenplay adaptation.

 John Goodman, a longtime resident of New Orleans, was slated to play Ignatius at one point.

 A version adapted by Steven Soderbergh and Scott Kramer, and slated to be directed by David Gordon Green, was scheduled for release in 2005.
 The film was to star Will Ferrell as Ignatius and Lily Tomlin as Irene.
 A staged reading of the script took place at the 8th Nantucket Film Festival, with Ferrell as Ignatius, Anne Meara as Irene, Paul Rudd as Officer Mancuso, Kristen Johnston as Lana Lee, Mos Def as Burma Jones, Rosie Perez as Darlene, Olympia Dukakis as Santa Battaglia and Miss Trixie, Natasha Lyonne as Myrna, Alan Cumming as Dorian Greene, John Shea as Gonzales, Jesse Eisenberg as George, John Conlon as Claude Robichaux, Jace Alexander as Bartender Ben, Celia Weston as Miss Annie, Miss Inez & Mrs. Levy, and Dan Hedaya as Mr. Levy.

-Various reasons are cited as to why the Soderbergh version has yet to be filmed.
+Various reasons are cited as to why the Soderbergh version never made it to production.
 They include disorganization and lack of interest at Paramount Pictures, Helen Hill the head of the Louisiana State Film Commission being murdered, and the devastating effects of Hurricane Katrina on New Orleans.
 When asked why the film was never made, Will Ferrell has said it is a "mystery".
+In a 2013 interview, Soderbergh remarked "I think it's cursed.
+I'm not prone to superstition, but that project has got bad mojo on it."

 In 2012, there was a version in negotiation with director James Bobin and potentially starring Zach Galifianakis.

-In a 2013 interview, Steven Soderbergh remarked "I think it's cursed.
-I'm not prone to superstition, but that project has got bad mojo on it."

-In November 2015, Huntington Theatre Company introduced a stage version of A Confederacy of Dunces written by Jeffrey Hatcher in their Avenue of the Arts/BU Theatre location in Boston, starring Nick Offerman as Ignatius J. Reilly.
+In November 2015, the Huntington Theatre Company introduced a stage version of A Confederacy of Dunces written by Jeffrey Hatcher in their Avenue of the Arts/BU Theatre location in Boston, starring Nick Offerman as Ignatius J. Reilly.
 It set a record as the company's highest-grossing production.